Gain professional career skills, contribute to public lands, and launch your natural resource career with the Montana Conservation Corps!

 Individual Placement Program

 As an AmeriCorps member serving in an Individual Placement Program, you will contribute to lasting conservation efforts in Montana and the surrounding states.
 As a Conservation Fellow or Intern OR Big Sky Watershed Corps Member, you will be placed with a federal or state agency, conservation nonprofit, tribal office, or a community-based conservation organization to work toward their conservation goals.
-You will also be mentored by conservation professionals with a focus on applicable jobs skills and career development.
+You will also be mentored by conservation professionals with a focus on applicable career skills and career development.
 MCC staff will meet with you biweekly to provide guidance and advice and you will participate in additional MCC-facilitated training opportunities to maximize your experience.
 These positions are perfect for participants looking for a more individualized experience.

 Amskapi Piikuni Partnership